jfhbrook/susitna/README.md

 ## Current Status and Next Steps

 The interpreter can run "hello world" in a REPL and evaluate simple expressions.
-But it's brittle, and has a lot of gaps.

-### Near Term Polish

-- Interpreted/compiled mixed commands support in the compiler
-  - Merge errors from parser and compiler when running files
-- Test programs with asserted output
-  - Including generated "exceedingly large" tests
-- Escaped newlines
+Now is time to add some basic features and button up a few gaps.

-### New Features
+### Prioritized Backlog

 - Editing
   - Editor class
   - Editor commands
   - Syntax for blank (not removed) line
+- RUN command
+  - interpreted/compiled mixed commands support in the compiler
+- BONUS: Merge errors from parser and compiler
+- LIST command
+  - working recreator
+- Global variables
+- If/else
+- For and while
+- Logical operators
+  - [X] Support through the parser
+  - [ ] Requires Jump and JumpIfFalse operators
 - Complete Print syntax
   - Print can take multiple arguments
   - Print can also take a channel config
+- REPL history support
+  - Support \# and \! in prompt rendering
-- Code formatting
+- Gotos
 - Shell commands
   - Will need to research jobs in Bash
   - Scanner and parser support for shell commands and "shell tokens"